Commutative exact algebras and modular tensor categories: Two constructions of commutative exact algebras

 \section{Two constructions of commutative exact algebras}

-In this section we provide two constructions of commutative exact algebras in a braided FTC $\C$.
+In this section we provide two constructions of commutative exact algebras in a braided FTC $\C$ over an algebraically closed field $\kk$.
 The first construction is based on the notion of a simple current algebra.
 The second construction is based on using adjoints of tensor functors.